Mark-Wills/TF-MegaLocals/README.md

 ```

 As can be seen:
-* the local variables are populated _manually_ from the data passed in on the stack via the use of SET.
+* the local variables are populated _manually_ from the data passed in on the stack via the use of `SET`.
 This is behavior is different from traditional Forth locals implementation, which load local variables from the stack (though that behaviour is supported, see below).
 * The data is removed from the stack as the local variables are loaded, as one would expect.

 Note that, as shown in the stack signature, n1 was on the top of the stack when TEST was invoked, this was loaded into the local variable `D` with the phrase `SET D`, n2 was loaded into `C`, n3 into `B` and n4 into `A`.